About Bone Grafting

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.
 This protein can be synthesized in a laboratory and the product used to improve bone graft healing

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Steinberg & Dr. Nick will determine which type of bone graft material best suited to your particular needs.
+Dr. Steinberg, Dr. Nick & Dr. Figueroa will determine which type of bone graft material best suited to your particular needs.